Nationals vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- In eight games as the underdog over the last 10 matchups, the Nationals have a record of 3-5.
+- In eight games as the underdog over the last 10 matchups, the Nationals have posted a mark of 3-5.

 Read More About This Game